• USD

 Will I have access to an ATM?

-ATMs are readily available in South Africa.
-Most Visa and MasterCard credit cards will work, and many international debit cards do as well, though not all.
-Withdrawing local currency at an ATM is typically cost-effective.
+ATMs are readily available in cities, airports, and towns.
+Most Visa and MasterCard credit cards will work, and many (though not all) international debit cards do as well.
+Withdrawing local currency (ZAR) at an ATM is typically cost-effective—watch for your bank’s fees and daily limits.

 Where is the best place to go on safari?